-- Investment on the website
+- Investment in the website

-- Your search engine marketing initiatives including pay per click campaigns etc.
+- Your search engine marketing initiatives including pay-per-click campaigns etc.

 - search engine optimization efforts whether they be in-house or outsourced